Sunday, June 30, 2013

 Was I trying to hit the mark?
 Certainly.
 But to miss the bale holding the target completely demonstrates a lack of skill or effort and anyone can do that.

-While working toward improving your skills at hitting the bulls-eye is appropriate be careful not to get wrapped up in works (your thinking that you have to do this on your own or your acceptance into God's grace involves your mastery at hitting a bullseye).
-Our life and light is based in faith and God's actions toward us.
+While working toward improving your skills at hitting the bulls-eye is appropriate, be careful not to get wrapped up in works (thinking that you have to do this on your own or your acceptance into God's grace involves your mastery at hitting a bullseye).
+Our life and light are based on faith and God's actions toward us.

 This light that comes package as Jesus is a free gift and no one gets more or less, they merely become more skillful at eliminating the darkness, and obscurity that the enemy of our souls is constantly trying to push into your life.